-LICENSED OWNER 1st Offense 2nd LIFETIME offense in any jurisdiction 3rd LIFETIME offense in any jurisdiction Disqualification and loss of purse.
-Disqualification and loss of purse.
-Disqualification, loss of purse and \$50,000.00 fine.
-AND AND AND Horse shall be placed on the veterinarian's Horse shall be placed on the veterinarian's list for ninety (90) days and must pass a list for one hundred twenty (120) days and Horse shall be placed on the veterinarian's Commission approved examination before must pass a Commission approved list for one hundred eighty (180) days and becoming eligible to be entered. examination before becoming eligible to be must pass a Commission approved examination before becoming eligible to be entered. entered.
-AND Referral to the Commission with a recommended minimum suspension of ninety (90) days.
+LICENSED OWNER 1st offense 2nd offense in stable (365 day period in any jurisdiction) 3rd offense in stable (365 day period in any jurisdiction) Disqualification and loss of purse [in the absence any jurisoretrony any jurisuiction, of mitigating circumstances].
+Disqualification and loss of purse [in the absence Disqualification, loss of purse and in the absence . of mitigating circumstances]. of mitigating circumstances a \$5,000.00 fine.
+AND AND AND Horse must pass a Racing Commission approved examination before becoming eligible to be Horse must pass a Racing Commission approved Horse shall be placed on the veterinarian's list for entered. examination before becoming eligible to be forty-five (45) days and must pass a Racing entered Commission approved examination before becoming eligible to be entered.

+Commission.